rpyron/delim-SOM/README.md

 # Possible Improvements

-I have not explored different data types for allele frequencies (e.g., allele counts).
+I have not explored different data types for molecular datasets (e.g., allele counts, structural variants).
 I also haven't explored the impact of normalization, although this should be minimal.
 Selection of _K_ for each run might deserve a bit more scrutiny, including the use of AIC/BIC instead of the raw Weighted Sum of Squares (WSS) values.
 Some possibilities are discussed here: https://bgstieber.github.io/post/an-introduction-to-the-kmeans-algorithm/.
-As currently implemented, it can theoretically support _K_=1 (Jaynes et al. 2017), but this should be explored in depth for this and other methods (e.g., Derkarabetian et al. 2019).
+As currently implemented, it can theoretically support _K_=1 (see Jaynes et al. 2017), but this should be explored in depth for this and other methods (e.g., Derkarabetian et al. 2019).

 # References